leephilipx/scarlet-mansion/script.md

 - Press [P] to Pause
 - Press [Q] to bring up your inventory
 - Press [E] to interact with objects (magnifying glass will be shown)
+- Press [E] to interact with characters when their nametag turn yellow
 ---

 ## Thank you guys 😊